 Nova Sintra is again a really nice town.
 I had to add a lot of businesses to the OSMand+ offline map because it was very incomplete.
 The two reliable places in Nova Sintra are Bar Restaurant Luanda and the restaurant of Hotel Cruz Grande.
 Especially Luanda was our main food place to go.
 We tried to get one last ferry ticket for me from Fogo to Santiago at the official Fast Ferry office, but again couldn’t get it done.
 Then we got the tip that Hotel Cruz Grande also sold ferry tickets, so we followed up and walked out with a ticket in 5 minutes.

-We held up a ‘one day work, next day trip’ schedule the whole nine days.
+We held up a ‘one day work, next day trip’ schedule for the whole nine days.
 Other days, we hiked to nearby Santa Bárbara and Mato grande, visited Fajã d’Agua and its defunct airport, or hiked to the lighthouse Ponta Jalunga from Nova Sintra and returned from Furna.
 Brava is in tight competition with São Nicolau to be our favorite island.
 So tiny, so precious!

 Fogo (2nd Time)